 Deep learning

-Innovative machine and processes ensure more robust recognition rates.
+Innovative machine and deep learning processes ensure more robust recognition rates.
 Medical device manufacturers can benefit from enhanced levels of automation.
 Deep learning algorithms use classifiers, allowing image classification, object detection and segmentation at a higher speed.
 It also results in greater productivity, reliable identification, allocation, and handling of a broader range of objects such as blister packs, moulds and seals.
 By enhancing the quality and precision of deployed machine vision systems, this adds a welcome layer of reassurance for manufacturers operating within this in-demand space.

 Deep learning can undoubtedly improve quality control in the medical device industry by providing consistent results across lines, shifts, and factories.
 It can reduce labour costs through high-speed automated inspection.
 It can help manufacturers avoid costly recalls and resolve product issues, ultimately protecting the health and safety of those towards the end of the chain.